Slok-e/Levyity-2022-Team-Syntax/README.md

 - Jobs
 - New Company arrivals
 INVEST (Components) User Flow
-- "Hollidium" a crowd source investment tool for low income families to microtransact in the business and real estate realm
+- "Hollidium" a crowd sourced investment tool for low income families to microtransact in the business and real estate realm
 - Grow your Business
 - Volunteer
--
-PLAY (Components) User Flow
+- Purchase Monumentum ( Monumentum is an Augmented Reality permanent virtual monument to you or your organization) PLAY (Components) User Flow
 - Events
 - Parks
 - Facility Rentals
 - City Pass ( City pass is a digital currency that is purchased on the platform for access to microservices that the city prearranges payment for to stimulate small business)
+- City Parking Pass (Location based e-commerce parking solution, Pay with City Pass or card)